sjpeterson/quark/README.md

-# quark
+# Quark
-Quark - the editor the world doesn't need
+### the editor the world doesn't need

-A simple but hackable terminal editor written in haskell with no real raison d'être except for the author's own personal amusement.
+Quark is a relatively simple command line editor written primarly for the author's own personal amusement.
+It is currently in pre-alpha so functionality is modest and rapidly changing.